UmairK5669/UmairK5669/README.md

 - 🎓 I’m currently in my first year at the University of Waterloo studying Computer Engineering

-- 👀 Looking forward to my Sping 2024 Software Engineering Internship at [Qoherent](https://www.qoherent.ai/)
+- 👀 Looking forward to my Sping 2024 Software Engineering Internship at <a href="https://www.qoherent.ai/" target="_blank">Qoherent</a>

 - 🚤 This summer I worked at [Minds On](https://www.minds-on.com/) as a Software Engineering Intern